ttnesby/azure-automate-zoo/README.md

 The learning points are;
 1. Each powershell function is a script block
 2. Script block can be defined in different ways
-3. Script block is a value and be a parameter into other script blocks
+3. Script block is a value and can be a parameter into other script blocks
 4. Script blocks can be anonymous
 5. Kind of doable in pwsh, but not recommended!